edmarRod/MiniNLP/README.md

 # Language Models

-Repo with the code to train and use different language models.
+Repo with the code to train and use different language models using pytorch.

 ## Quick start